Prescription Opioid Abuse in the Elderly an Urgent Concern

 Signs of drug abuse are similar to symptoms that come with old age, so be cautious when evaluating for a drug problem.
 Watch for the following signs of medication abuse and get help immediately:

 If you notice these or any other things that seem out of character take action.
-Educate yourself through materials found at www.friendsofnarconon.org and find ways of talking to the addicted person and getting them to go to treatment.
+Educate yourself through materials found at www.narconon.org/drug-abuse/ and find ways of talking to the addicted person and getting them the help they need.
 It is never too late for anyone to get help but the key is not to wait.